Pips Answer for Monday, January 26, 2026

 Complete NYT Pips puzzle solution with interactive board and expert analysis.

-Click a domino below or a cell on the board to reveal
+Click a domino or a cell to reveal the answer

-Nyt Pips easy answer for 2026-01-26
+NYT Pips easy answer for 2026-01-26

-Answer for 2026-01-26
+Complete answer for 2026-01-26 (Easy)

 I started with the Easy puzzle by focusing on the large central region that required a sum of 30.